Shell names top executive to head BG during complex integration

 "The integration of BG Group is the single most critical process for Shell to be successful this year," said Jefferies analyst Jason Gammel.

-"This will be about knitting the two organizations together ...
-It is an incredibly complex process of putting two organizations that were doing the same thing together."
+"This will be about knitting the two organisations together ...
+It is an incredibly complex process of putting two organisations that were doing the same thing together."

 A Shell spokesperson confirmed Vigeveno's appointment as transitional CEO of BG, adding that the appointment is conditional upon, and effective from, completion of the recommended Shell-BG combination.